Laveshdhakar/BroChat/README.md

 # BroChat
-Real-time chat application using Android Studio
+Real-time chat application using Android Studio,
-One to One chatting
+One to One chatting,
-Group Chatting
+Group Chatting,
-Profile Update
+Profile Update,
 User Authentication